4 recommendations for building a customer-focused government

 In August 2020, the National Institute of Biomedical Imaging and Bioengineering announced a new AI initiative, the Medical Imaging and Data Resource Center.
 The center created a collaborative community that applies AI to medical imaging to contribute to the fight against the coronavirus pandemic.

-How the Department of Veterans Affairs used technology to deliver better services during the COVID-19 pandemic
+How the Department of Veterans Affairs delivered better services during the pandemic

 During the early stages of the pandemic, traffic to VA call centers drastically increased as veterans sought critical healthcare information.
 The VA created a new chatbot to reduce call wait times for customers and provide them with more support and up-to-date medical information.